La Liga to return on June 8 after Spanish government gives green light for football to restart | Goal.com

 La Liga to return on June 8 after Spanish government gives green light for football to restart

-La Liga will resume on June 8 after Prime Miniester Pedro Sanchez gave the green light for football to return.
+La Liga will resume on June 8 after Prime Minister Pedro Sanchez gave the green light for football to return.

 The Spanish top flight has been suspended since March, but authorities have been exploring a way to conclude the campaign while the coronavirus pandemic continues.